dmontagnini/yocto-gl-sdf/README.md

 - **raymarcher.cpp**:
 it contains the application code through which it is possible to render the image defined in scene_sdf.cpp.
 - **scene_sdf.cpp**:
 it contains the standard functions that must be completed to define the scene.
-The code below is an example of how to complete these functions in order to create a scene containing a sphere.
+The code below is an example of how to complete these functions in order to create a scene containing a sphere of unitary radius.
   - **load_texture**:
 if needed, this function must be implemented to load textures.
 In our example we do not use textures, so its body is empty.